 Prior to her position at APM Terminals, Ms. Otten spent 20 years with Netherlands-based Royal Dutch Shell, which currently ranks 5th in the Fortune Global 500, in various finance roles of increasing responsibility, including most recently as CFO for Shell’s Integrated Gas Projects business in Malaysia with responsibility for a USD multi-billion investment portfolio.

-Ms. Otten holds a degree in Business Economics from Erasmus University, Rotterdam, The Netherlands, and has completed advanced business programs at the Geneva-based International Institute for Management Development (IMD), and the Fontainebleau, France-based Institut Européen d’Administration des Affaires (INSEAD).
+Ms. Otten holds a degree in business economics from Erasmus University, Rotterdam, The Netherlands, and has completed advanced business programs at the Geneva-based International Institute for Management Development (IMD) and the Fontainebleau, France-based Institut Européen d’Administration des Affaires (INSEAD).

 What is Women in Maritime?

-The Women in Maritime initiative is a combination of a series of interviews and conference sessions brought to you by INFORM as part of their broader diversity program.
-The first step in increasing the scope of diversity in any industry is to highlight the diversity that exists and to create opportunities for conversations around diversity.
-While it is often men we think of when we consider the mental image of most logistics’ roles, women contribute to the industry in all its facets and at all levels of seniority.
+The Women in Maritime initiative is a combination of a series of interviews and conference sessions brought to you by INFORM as part of its broader diversity program.
+The first step in increasing the scope of diversity in any industry is to highlight the diversity that exists and to create opportunities for conversations about diversity.
+While it is often men we think of when we consider the mental image of most logistics roles, women contribute to the industry in all its facets and at all levels of seniority.
 The initial aim of Women in Maritime is to show that diversity and to bring the conversation around it to life.